-Our diatomite fines are the ideal Diatomaceous Earth (DE) product for supplementing stock feed.
-Has been used for many years by the poultry industry.
-Diatomite fines have a long and successful history of use with cattle, sheep, goats, alpacas, as well as cats and dogs.
+Our diatomite fines are the ideal Diatomaceous Earth (DE) product for supplementing chickens and stock feed.
+It has been used for many years by the poultry industry and has a long and successful history of use with cattle, sheep, goats, alpacas, as well as cats and dogs.

 About Diatomite (DE) for Poultry: